Terabuck/Osimis-Dicom-Viewer-Elessar-/README.md

 Some minors adjustments were made to the scss just to avoid some fields overlapping of the PDF menu bar when used in small screens.

-This is the aspect on a Nexus 6
+This is the aspect on of the viewer on a Nexus 6
 ![PDF_Sample](/samples/Nexus6-PDF-Spanish.png)

 Examples (Anonymized):